 - Picture Lake (1/2 mile loop)

 - Boyd Creek (1/4 mile)

 Be sure and plan extra time for these challenging hikes.
 While the distances don't seem long, for the average hiker, the terrain may slow you down.
 And then, of course, there are the stop-worthy views.

 - Skyline Divide (9 miles round trip)

 There's some great food and drink to be had along State Highway 542.
-The bad news is, it's concentrated along the first half of the route.
-The good news is, you'll get to take advantage of it each way, fueling yourself early in the journey and satisfying the appetite you worked up during the day on the way down.
+The bad news is that it's concentrated along the first half of the route.
+The good news: You'll get to take advantage of it each way, fueling yourself early in the journey and satisfying the appetite you worked up during the day on the way down.
 Here are some recommendations:

 - The North Fork Brewery (mile 20)